the-turing-way/the-turing-way/governance/community-calls/20240117-collaboration-cafe.md

         - tests
         - workshops
     - What does the 'communications' include for TTW?
-    - MVP sounds like a good idea,
+    - MVP sounds like a good idea
         - https://infrastructure.2i2c.org/howto/update-env/#split-up-an-image-for-use-with-the-repo2docker-action
     - There could be a step missing, where it creates a branch called "staging"
     - Danny will try it out and ping Sarah if helps is needed
-    - Making a newsletter repo
+    - Making a newsletter repo as a test
     - Misunderstanding about the goal of the main room discussion but still interesting.
 Accessability and discoverability was a surprise factor at the discussion
     - Is there a particular approach for a Translation repo.
 Sarah will share the repo she had been working on during the Book Dash with Batool
     - Decision making from moving from readthedocs to netlify.
 No decision has been received, dedicated URL for the webpage (priority!)
 Paying for a domain name (ACTION TO ALE) --